 Can USPS Tracking Numbers Be Faked?

 When Reed Hoskinson’s gardening equipment didn't arrive on time, he assumed it was a delivery snag.
-But after weeks without his package, he decided to take matters into his own hands.[*]
+But after weeks without his package delivery, he decided to take matters into his own hands.[*]

 First, Reed tried to contact the seller.
 He emailed over and over to no avail.
 Then, he filed a resolution claim with PayPal.
 As part of their investigation, PayPal reached out to the seller, who finally provided a tracking number.